lynchdean/lynchdean/README.md

 ### Hi I'm Dean 👋

+💻 I'm a DCU Computer Applications & Software Engineering Graduate living in Dublin :ireland:

 🔎 Currently looking for entry-level or graduate roles in Software Engineering.
-Available to work immediately.
+Available to work immediately

 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/deanlynch97/)

 🌍 [deanlynch.xyz](https://www.deanlynch.xyz) is my personal webiste, although it is currently a work in progress.
-You can find the repo for it below.
+You can find the [repo](https://github.com/lynchdean/deanlynch-xyz) for it below in my pinned repos!

 <!--
 **lynchdean/lynchdean** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.